fairjm/common-rules/README.md

 # Common Rules
 A [groovy](http://www.groovy-lang.org) script based common rule engine for java.
+Just a toy.Use linear search so the performance is really bad when handling hundreds of rules with thousands of fact.

 ## What is Common Rules?
 common rules is just a simple groovy script based rule engine(maybe a wrapper is more proper :>)